Visionatrix/Visionatrix/docs/Flows/Photomaker_1.rst

 Creates fairly good and realistic images of a person in different styles based on one photo.
 The person's face in the incoming image should preferably occupy most of the screen.

+*Advanced parameter `Accuracy` currently applies only to one result image.*

 .. note:: **Recommended words to be present in the prompt**: `woman`/`girl`/`man`/`boy`

 Hardware